limeandcoconut/cowboy-hat/README.md

 > Testing code from the other universe (of uncompiled code).

-`cowboy-hat` allows you to **write your tests against compiled code but generate quick line coverage reports and highlighting against your source as you work on it**.
+Cowboy Hat allows you to **write your tests against compiled code but generate quick line coverage reports and highlighting against your source as you work on it**.
 Also, it's a small [Futurama reference](http://futurama.wikia.com/wiki/I_Dated_a_Robot).

 ![Futurama](http://i.imgur.com/HtsigPd.jpg)